GraysonMMartin/GraysonMMartin.github.io/_projects/cs1840_project.md

 ---

 ## 2 Preliminaries
-Proximal Policy Optimization (PPO) is a policy‑gradient method that improves upon previous methods in the literature through its relative ease of implementation—requiring just first‑order optimization—and greater robustness relative to optimization techniques such as Trust Region Policy Optimization (TRPO) [7].
+Proximal Policy Optimization (PPO) is a policy‑gradient method that improves upon previous methods in the literature through its relative ease of implementation—requiring just first‑order optimization—and greater robustness relative to optimization techniques such as Trust Region Policy Optimization (TRPO) {% cite schulman2017proximalpolicyoptimizationalgorithms %}.
 While the objective function maximized by TRPO is the expectation of the product of the advantage and a probability ratio measuring the change between the new and old policy at an update, PPO’s objective function **clips** the probability ratio in this surrogate objective in order to prevent the policy from making unstable updates while simultaneously continuing to allow for exploration.
 Clipping also avoids having to constrain the KL divergence, making the process computationally simpler and enabling policy updates over multiple epochs.
 PPO’s simplicity and stability make it a commonplace strategy for finding the optimal policy in RL, which is why we use it as a baseline from which we search for possible improvements, namely curriculum learning methods.

 ---

 ## 3 Literature Review
-Atanassov, Ding, Kober, Havoutis, and Santina use curriculum learning to stratify the problem of quadrupedal jumping into different sub‑tasks, in order to demonstrate that reference trajectories of mastered jumping are not necessary for learning the optimal policy in this scenario [1].
+Atanassov, Ding, Kober, Havoutis, and Santina use curriculum learning to stratify the problem of quadrupedal jumping into different sub‑tasks, in order to demonstrate that reference trajectories of mastered jumping are not necessary for learning the optimal policy in this scenario {% cite atanassov2024curriculumbasedreinforcementlearningquadrupedal %}.
 This increases the adaptability of such a policy, because it is learned by the robot on its own, enabling it to generalize better to unseen real‑world scenarios.
-Another important component of achieving the optimal policy is reward shaping, which Kim, Kwon, Kim, Lee, and Oh tackle in a stage‑wise fashion in the context of a humanoid backflip [2].
+Another important component of achieving the optimal policy is reward shaping, which Kim, Kwon, Kim, Lee, and Oh tackle in a stage‑wise fashion in the context of a humanoid backflip {% cite kim2024stagewiserewardshapingacrobatic %}.
 By developing customized reward and cost definitions for each element of a successful backflip, a complex maneuver like this is segmented into an intuitive fashion that translates well to real‑world dynamics.

 ---